To lead others well you first need to lead yourself.

 The Enlightened Leadership Programme is a unique programme designed to create lasting and positive change by supporting personal and spiritual development alongside comprehensive leadership development.

-It is designed to prepare spiritual matriarchs and matriarchs who are able to consistently lead with integrity and heart.
+It is designed to prepare spiritual matriarchs and patriarchs who are able to consistently lead with integrity and heart.
 People who will lead with care and compassion and who have the confidence and the ability to hold themselves and others to account productively.

 The programme lasts 10 months and provides participants with sustained 1:1 support to encourage, mentor and challenge participants within a structure which facilitates both personal and professional growth.
 This leads to greater confidence, actions in line with core values, better communication, improved relationships and the creation of successful self-organising teams